 Florida Agricultural and Mechanical University (FAMU), through funding received from the Blueprint Intergovernmental Agency has overcome some of the challenges the institution was facing associated with deterioration, specifically Bragg Memorial Stadium.
-Other facilities, such as the swimming pool and swimming locker room were demolished as they exceeded their lifecyle and eligibility for renovation.
+Other facilities, such as the swimming pool and swimming locker room were demolished as they exceeded their life cycle and eligibility for renovation.
 Due to a decrease in demand for certain intramural and athletic facilities, one baseball field, one softball field, and one soccer field were demolished and replaced with a new housing development.
+McGuinn, Diamond, Cropper, and Wheatley, and Truth Halls were demolished making way for the creation of the Will Packer Amphitheatre.
 Numerous other intramural and athletic facilities were constructed during prior planning periods and serve the University adequately.